a2stuff/a2d/docs/Building_And_Running.md

 make
 ```

-This will build all targets, including DeskTop itself, desk accessories, and preview accessories, and the optional Selector app.
+This will build all targets, including DeskTop itself, desk accessories, and preview accessories, and the optional Shortcuts app.

 ## Getting DeskTop Onto Your Apple II